 Our registered office and our head office are both located at 232, 2031 - 33rd Avenue SW, Calgary, AB T2T 1Z5.
-We currently have ten employees (nine full-time employees and one part-time employee).
+We currently have eleven (11) full-time employees.

 INTER-CORPORATE RELATIONSHIPS

 Alaris has four subsidiaries: (i) AIC; (ii) Alaris Partnership; (iii) Alaris Coöperatief U.A.; and (iv) Alaris USA Inc. The following table shows our subsidiaries, where they are incorporated or formed, and the percentage of voting securities that we beneficially own or directly or indirectly exercise control over.